This program provides exciting opportunities for students interested in studying advanced mathematics.

 Admissions

 Students must have taken an upper-division course in advanced calculus (equivalent to MATH 315 Advanced Calculus I), an abstract algebra course (equivalent to MATH 321 Abstract Algebra) and an upper-division course in linear algebra (equivalent to MATH 322 Advanced Linear Algebra).
-Students should have some computer knowledge.
+Students should also have some computer knowledge.

 Policies